"... he that breaks a thing to find out what it is

 (Photograph courtesy of Dr. Rick C. West).

-Barychelid tarantula, Trichopelma corozali.
+Barychelid spider, Trichopelma corozali.
 El Yunque National Forest, north-eastern Puerto Rico.

 FAMILY CTENIZIDAE: TRAP-DOOR SPIDERS

-Trap-door tarantula, genus Ummidia (undescribed species).
+Trap-door spider, genus Ummidia (undescribed species).
 Near Rabo de Gato, south-western Dominican Republic, Hispaniola.

 Suborder Araneomorphae: Typical Spiders